infi-bins-loop/library_management/README.md

 # Python_tKinter
-A simple GUI application for library database management
+A simple GUI application for library database management specifically useful for individuals with no experience with database querying.